JustDorah/noteful/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You'll also need to use a local server to run this app.
+You can find it at [https://github.com/tomatau/noteful-json-server/](https://github.com/tomatau/noteful-json-server/)

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.